Port of Gaza

-The Port of Gaza is a small port near the Rimal district of Gaza City.
+The Port of Gaza is a small port near the Rimal district of Gaza City, Gaza.
 It is the home port of Palestinian fishing-boats and the base of the Palestinian Naval Police, a branch of the Palestinian National Security Forces.
 Under the Oslo II Accord, the activities of the Palestinian Naval Police are restricted to 6 nautical miles from the coast.
 Since 2007, the Port of Gaza has been under an Israeli-imposed naval blockade as part of a blockade of the Gaza Strip, and activities at the port have been restricted to small-scale fishing.